nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_CDV01/README.md

    - Include any resources or support required.

      - I'll use FreeCodeCamp for JavaScript tutorials and project-based learning.
      - GitHub for version control is required.
      - Joining coding communities or forums like Stack Overflow, Reddit's, or Discord servers dedicated to JavaScript will help for seeking help, sharing resources, and receiving feedback on my projects.
      - I'll seek guidance and feedback from my coach.
-   - I'll use EventBrite and Meetup to find coding workahops.
+     - I'll use EventBrite and Meetup to find coding workshops.

 2. **Preparation for Long-term Goals**: